 Susan currently volunteers for duet.
 Additionally, she enjoys traveling, fly fishing, rock climbing and spending time with friends and family, including her beloved dog, Trudy.

 Fr.
 Sebastian Sandoval, OFM

 Appointed by the Province of St. Barbara.

 Ex-Officio Directors: Fr.
 Joe Schwab, OFM (Executive Director, Franciscan Renewal Center)

-He has been a member of the Provincial Board (Definitorium) for two terms and has served on numerous committees and as a hospital chaplain.
-He has directed many pilgrimages to Italy and the Holy Land and travels frequently through Europe, Latin America and the Middle East.
-Fr.
-Joe keeps active in sacramental ministry, preaching, retreats, education, local and provincial administration.
+He has been a member of the Provincial Board (Definitorium) for 2 terms and has served on numerous committees and as a hospital chaplain.
+He has directed many pilgrimages to Italy and the Holy Land and has travelled frequently through Europe, Latin America and the Middle East.
+Fr Joe keeps active in sacramental ministry, preaching, retreats, education, and local and provincial administration.

 Ex-Officio Director: Charlie Brown (General Manager)